Team01DE/Real-Time-Data-Streaming-Batch-ETL-Pipeline-with-AWS/README.md

-# Real-Time Batch ETL Pipeline for E-Commerce Price Drop Prediction
+# Real-Time  and Batch ETL Pipeline for E-Commerce Price Drop

 ---